This page summarizes the research on how to lose fat while also building muscle. (Spoiler: It mostly boils down to self-control.)

 Everyone knows how to lose fat if they wanted to: exercise more and eat less.

-And, no, you didn't get fat because of a “slow metabolism” (unless you have hypothyroidism).
-In fact, genetics only play a small part in a propensity for obesity.
-And the predisposition is actually neutralized by living even a lightly active lifestyle (article).
+And, no, you're not fat just because of a “slow metabolism” (unless you have hypothyroidism).
+In fact, genetics play a small part in propensity for obesity.
+And that predisposition is neutralized by living even a lightly active lifestyle (article).

 To repeat: Having “bad genetics” won't make you fat if you’re living and eating well.

-Granted, some overweight people do have the self-control when it comes to eating to lose weight, but they lack the diligence to lose the weight quickly and consistently.
-Typically because they don't realize how many calories they're eating.
+Granted, many overweight people have the self-control when it comes to eating, but they lack the diligence to lose the weight because they don't realize how many calories they're eating in a day.

 Research shows that overweight people chronically underestimate their daily calorie intake (study).
 Either because they don’t know how many calories are in their meals, or they don’t realize how often they eat.

-But, let’s be honest, after a long day's work, who wants to stick to a diet?
-You want a pick-me-up, and a delicious, high-calorie meal does the trick.
-Happens to everyone.
+And, let’s be honest, after a long day's work, who would want to stick to a diet?
+You want a pick-me-up — and a delicious, high-calorie meal does the trick.

-If you landed on this page and are new to this guide, start with part one: It introduces the most efficient muscle building plan for both men and women.
+If you landed on this page and are new to this guide, start with part one: It introduces efficient muscle building plans for both men and women.

-Never try to lose a lot of fat while on a muscle building program because it will conflict with your calorie requirements for muscle gains, and it will make arm muscle measurements invalid because your arms will be simultaneously shrinking from lost fat.
+Don't try to lose a lot of fat while on a muscle building program because it conflicts with calorie requirements for muscle gains, and it will make arm muscle measurements invalid because your arms will simultaneously shrink from fat loss.

 If you’re ~25lbs+ (11.34kg+) overweight, consider losing the fat before this program so your weekly muscle gains will be more visually evident to you.
+That keeps you motivated.
 The less fat you have, the more your muscles show.
-This keeps you motivated.